PlasmaLang/plasma/README.md

 * A C compiler (C99 on a POSIX.2-1992 environment), I've been testing with GCC.
   Clang should also work.
 * [Mercury](https://www.mercurylang.org/).
-14.01  I've also been using various
+I attempt to maintain
-  ROTD builds.
+  compatibility with 14.01.1 until installation issues on OS X are resolved in the newer builds.
 * Asciidoc

 ### Usage